Dental CareFor Dogs & Cats

 • Swelling around the mouth

 The pricing for dental care will vary for each pet based on the situation.
-To inquire about pricing, please submit a surgery inquiry and our surgery concierge will contact you with details.
+To inquire about pricing, please submit a dental inquiry and our dental concierge will contact you with details.

 Yes, your pet will be under full anesthesia.
 This protects your pet’s airways while our team uses sharp instruments and a steady flow of water in your pet’s mouth.
 If you have more questions about this, you can call one of our veterinary hospitals.